trivialTZ/FASTDB/docs/developers.rst

   kill -HUP 1

 If all is well, then your webserver is now running the new code; shift-reload it in your browser to see it.
 If the webap shell immediately exits after this ``kill`` command, it means you broker the server-side software enough that it no longer runs.
 Do ``docker compose logs webap`` to see the logs, and try to fix the errors.
-Once you've fixed them, you will need to do ``docker compose down webap`` and ``ARCH=<architecture> docker compose up -d webap`` to get the webap running again.
+Once you've fixed them, you will need to do ``docker compose down webap`` and ``docker compose up -d webap`` to get the webap running again.

 Creating a persistent test user